 A second thing was the opportunity to interact with and become part of the local community.
 We were not tourists (except on our free time on the weekend).
 For two weeks, we were immersed in Greek culture, even to the point of being invited to a pre-wedding party, where we took part in traditional Greek dance and learned what the Greeks mean by "feast!"
 We also experienced the difficulties the country is facing now: a taxi strike made it necessary for us to find our way around by metro, bus, and on foot.
 There couldn't have been a better way to learn about the culture!

 How has this experience impacted your future?

 Mary: First of all, it made us want to do a trip again!
 This was an amazing experience and we'd love to do it again in one of the other countries that Global Volunteers serves.

 It has also made our daughter--who is currently a junior in high school--determined to be a world traveler.
 As a result of this experience, she is truly excited about future opportunities to travel, study, and do service abroad.

 Also, as baby boomers, my husband and I realize--thanks in large part to this trip--that our retirement years will be an amazing time to do service volunteering abroad.
 I can't think of any better way to see the world and contribute to it at the same time.
 It's a wonderful retirement option.

-Global Volunteers, a private, non-profit, non-sectarian, non-governmental organization, has been giving short-term volunteers the chance to provide essential services to local people on service programs since 1984.
+Global Volunteers, a non-profit organization, has been giving short-term volunteers the chance to provide essential services to local people on service programs since 1984.
 Volunteering under the direction of local leaders, team members form groundwork for international peace via common, global understanding.
 Our goal is to sustain authentic development projects with the host community and give volunteers wide opportunities to help.